-Edited by Doug Collins, Anonymous, vc, Alma and 8 others
+Edited by Doug Collins, VC, Alma, Inukshuk and 10 others

 Have you ever wanted to find out who was really behind a website?
 Maybe a name that you are considering for your new website is already taken, and you're interested in contacting the owner of the domain to see if they are willing to sell it.
 Perhaps you think the name of the website that you're on doesn't seem quite right, and you want to check to see if it really is owned by that big corporation that you think you're dealing with, and not some phishing scammer in his basement.
 Whatever your reason, the internet has a system that will show you who owns a domain and how to contact them.
 This system is called WHOIS (pronounced as two words 'who-is').

 Of course, an open database showing who owns every site and their contact information was quickly scanned and exploited.
 This gave rise to the optional private or anonymous domain name registration, in which the general contact info for the registrar company is shown to the public, rather than the individual owner's addresses.
 However, there are still some ways to find out more details if you know how to look.
 This article will cover both the basic whois lookup and more advanced techniques to see who is really behind a website.

 As you go through this wiki, start a document and cut and paste the results of each step into it.
 You will find this useful later when you are trying to put all the clues together, assuming the whois information you find is less than helpful.

 - 1 How to do a standard 'Whois Lookup'

 - 2 How to get past the anonymous domain registration and contact the real owner

 - 3.1 Who is behind this website quentinandrewsSPAMURL1931 .hpage.co.in/welcome_26712275.html?